patunki/dotfiles/README.md

 sudo chmod +x installscript.sh
 ./installscript.sh
 ```
 Press enter whenever prompted.
-You can also do copy the config files manually if you wish but this script will do it all for you.
+You can also copy the config files manually if you wish but this script will do it all for you.
 <br><br>
 After the script has finished running you should be greeted by a desktop similar to the one in the picture.
 I'm assuming you want to use your own greeter so **for now you need to run this command each time you reboot or close Awesome**
 ```